 Yes, I do.
-I think the fact that they are mature, they do look after me because I am the baby.
+Because they are mature, I think they look after me because I am the baby.
 My colleagues are probably over 50s, and I turn 30 in May, so there is an age gap difference.
 Despite being the baby, I feel respected and have some understanding between myself and my colleagues.

 Am I Empowered To Be Creative And Do Things My Way?

-I have realised that the company has some stringent rules that they must carry out accordingly.
+I have realised that the company has some stringent rules they must carry out accordingly.
 However, I have the freedom to be creative when practising the controls.
-For example, I have to note down every single phone call made in a logbook, which must include the solicitor’s name, the client name and telephone number for the clients to be contacted.
-I then have to send an email to the solicitors with those details to find it in the record and easier to find for future references.
+For example, I have to note down every phone call made in a logbook, which must include the solicitor’s name, the client’s name and the telephone number for the clients to be contacted.
+I then have to email the solicitors with those details to find them in the record and make it easier for future references.

-How I do that, ’s up to me because sometimes, in the middle of sending an email, there is a phone call that I must take.
+How I do, that is up to me because sometimes, in the middle of sending an email, I must take a phone call.
 At first, I did not understand why I should do that.
 I thought it was time-wasting.
-I soon realise how important this was when I forgot to collect the client’s contact details and the solicitor was willing to contact him.
-So we spent s30 minutes looking for and going through the client’s file to get his number.
+I soon realised how important this was when I forgot to collect the client’s contact details, and the solicitor was willing to contact him.
+So we spent s30 minutes looking for and reviewing the client’s file to get his number.
 Yup, Lesson learned.

-I am would say the best experience I have had at work would be when my boss is not around.
+My best experience at work would be when my boss was not around.
 When he’s not around, I can think clearly and focus on what I am doing.
-For some reason, he doesn’t seem to understand that this is my first time working in an office environment.
+He doesn’t seem to understand that this is my first time working in an office environment.
 And I notice he is always grumpy about something and wants things to get done in a certain way.
 If I make a tiny mistake – all hell will break loose.

 It was tranquil at work.
-I was meant to collect every caller information, and when my boss came around asking for the logbook.
+When my boss asked for the logbook, I was meant to collect every caller’s information.
 I showed it to him, and he was shocked there were only three phone calls.
-About 5 mins later my boss called and gave me a task to do for him.
+About 5 mins later my boss called and gave me a task for him.
 While doing that, I have had 4 or 5 phone calls coming in and three visitors – all at once.
 And I’m trying to find this information for him so he won’t call back three the third time to get the correct information from me.
 The whole thing was a disaster.
 All this happens in the space of 15 mins.
 My multi-tasking skills were on point, though.